biotorrents/documentation/docs/torrents.md

 Under construction as of 2020-11-24.
 Currently not returning the artist's torrent groups.
-Please see the below reponse for details.
+Please see the response below for details.

 **Request**